aws-samples/tgb-alb-multiple-eks-clusters/README.md

 aws elbv2 describe-target-health --target-group-arn ${TargetGroup2ARN}  --query "TargetHealthDescriptions[*].Target.Id"
 ```

+At this stage the targets will be `Unhealthy`.
+The reason is explained in the next step.

 21. Add ingress rule to the worker node security group for `cluster2`

 The node security group by default only allows communication from the EKS control plane.
 Pods are also part the node security group hence we need to allow TCP port 80.